Realistic Goals You Can Make as a Homesteading Beginner

-Your first goal for your first year on the homestead is to just grow one successful garden.
+The first realistic goal to make for your first year on the homestead is to just grow one successful garden.

-Your second goal for your first year is to get to know about your animals and learn to properly raise and cull them.
+Your second realistic goal to make for your first year is to get to know about your animals.
+Also, learn to properly raise and cull them.

 I had goals to have goats in my first year, and many people do get goats their first year.
 My husband and I had no experience with any of it, though.
 Chickens were a foreign animal to us and I was quite scared of them at first.
 We had 10 too many chickens, bought 10 more ducks, and 5 rabbits within our first 3 months on the homestead.
 This was a problem because we had never raised any of the animals so we had no idea what we were in for.
 We had never culled an animal, either.
 It’s pretty intimidating, as a beginner, when you order 10 ducks and in 3-4 months half of those cute little ducks are supposed to be dinner.
 It was a little discouraging.

 My suggestion to you, and what I’m planning to do myself even 2.5 years in, is to find someone who’s raised and culled animals.
-I’ve culled a decent amount of animals but I still have so many questions and I’m convinced watching some in person will answer 99% of them.
-I’ve found many great videos but sometimes you just need an up close and personal swing at it.
+I’ve culled a decent amount of animals but I still have so many questions.
+I’m convinced watching some in person will answer 99% of them.
 Also, it’s always okay to have “beginner” type goals, so keep that in mind.
 You can make goals that are realistic AND beginner/intermediate whenever you want.

 GOAL #3 – Fruit Trees